PeaceAdehi/my-data-analysis-projects/README.md

  Used Python to perform data cleaning, exploratory analysis, visualization, web scraping, and predictive modeling on multiple datasets.

 ## About Me
 I am an aspiring data analyst with a strong interest in transforming raw data into actionable insights.
-This repository showcases my hands-on learning journey through real-world projects, applying tools like SQL, Python, Excel, Tableau, Power BI, and predictive modelling.
+This repository showcases my hands-on learning journey through real-world projects, applying tools like SQL, Python, Excel, Tableau, Power BI, and predictive modeling.
 It serves as both a portfolio of my work and a space to demonstrate my growing analytical and problem solving skills to potential employers, and collaborators.